-The Fixing America's Surface Transportation (FAST) Act was signed into law in 2015 and replaced the MAP-21 Transportation Alternatives Program.
+The FAST Act was signed into law in 2015 and replaced the MAP-21 Transportation Alternatives Program.
 The FAST Act essentially built on the changes made through the TAP.
-The FAST Act offers Surface Transportation Block Grants (STBG) for transportation alternatives.6 These set-aside funds include all projects and activities that were previously eligible under TAP, encompassing a variety of smaller-scale transportation projects.
+The FAST Act offers Surface Transportation Block Grants for transportation alternatives.6 These set-aside funds include all projects and activities that were previously eligible under TAP, encompassing a variety of smaller-scale transportation projects.
 Eligible applicants include all entities that were eligible to apply for TAP funds.
 The FAST Act also allows nonprofit entities responsible for the administration of local transportation safety programs to apply. \$850 million in FAST Act funding per year was made available for FY 2018-2020.7